PatrickMaiyer/Portapack_Wiki/Recon.md

 # Workflow and tips
 Workflow:
-* Select an input an output file, adjust the settings in OPT while you're at it
+* Select an input an output file, adjust the settings in CONFIG while you're at it
 * Start the RECON, match frequencies, add them to your output file using autosave or STORE button
 * Switch to SCANNER mode to refine your results